 As expected, you can Filter/ Clear using the controls described for the Hostlist (don't forget the Filter retains its' entry when navigating to other List displays), and you can also choose an item then Open Folder to open File Explorer in the target's native folder.
 If for some reason the native location has been removed, File Explorer will display the Overflow Folder.

 Static Load, Refresh for Changes

 The Managed Files/ Restore Lists are loaded and enumerated when you navigate to the context menu and choose to display content.
-As you perform operations and move from one List to another, you will find a need to see updated value.
+As you perform operations and move from one List to another, you will find a need to see updated values.
 Use the Refresh button from any of the three displays to render updated content.

 Archive and Hostlist Divergence

 For this reason, SSProtect keeps and refers to interim data that maintains state for all known entries, providing quicker secured access to changes (though this is not a true cache).
 Interim data is updated on the fly, each time application logic or end-user actions refer to Archivelist resources.
-This allows you to perform Archivelist Refresh operations that return updated information very quickly.
+This allows you to perform Archivelist Refresh operations that return updated information more quickly.

 Cleaning the Archive List

 Archivelist Clean removes the above-noted interim data then re-acquires all content going back to the very first day your Account was used.
 This can take some time after a couple years of use, as each entry can take upwards of 4-5s to process, depending on your host computer and dependency details.